rmariuzzo/react-input-handler/README.md

 ## Documentation

-**React-input-handler** is a single function which accept an unique argument: an event.
+**React-input-handler** is a single function which accept two argument: an event and a optional callback function that will be passed to the `setState` method.

 The objective is simple: handle input changes and persist them into the component's state.